This section was written by Leandro Cabo from rhcplivearchive.com

 • Usually Just a T-Shirt

-Released on the initial cassette version of “Niandra LaDes”, and the 7” single included with the deluxe vinyl reissue of the album in 2017
+Released on the cassette version of “Niandra LaDes and Usually Just a T-Shirt” and the 7” single included with the deluxe vinyl reissue in 2017

-Usually Just a T-Shirt existed as a completely separate project from the Niandra LaDes tracks, although it was recorded during the same timeframe.
-The last song on this album was recorded a week before Robert Hayes passed away (April 19, 1992) and were recorded in the order they appear on the tracklist.
+Originally Usually Just a T-Shirt existed as a completely separate project from the Niandra LaDes tracks, although it was recorded around the same timeframe, exactly in the same order they appear on the tracklist.
+Untitled #13 was recorded a week before his friend Robert Hayes passed away (April 19, 1992).

 SMILE FROM THE STREETS YOU HOLD